Engee documentation

 No description has been provided for this image

-From this we can conclude that wrapping a small code in a function does not significantly affect its execution speed.
-However, we may note the following advantages of splitting code into functions:
+From which we can conclude that wrapping small code in a function does not significantly affect the speed of its execution.
+However, the following advantages of dividing the code into functions can be noted:

 1. Documentation of functions.
-Documenting functions is a much more efficient and expressive tool than commenting code.
+Documenting functions is a much more effective and expressive tool than commenting on code.

-2. Some functions can be used by you in different scenarios
+2. Some functions may be used by you in different scenarios.

-3. Creating functions allows you to decompose complex tasks into simple ones, and gradually increase the complexity and accuracy of your programme.
-(Let's insert a simple function first, but check that it works, and then we'll find more precise and efficient ways to implement it)
+3. Creating functions allows you to decompose complex tasks into simple ones, as well as gradually increase the complexity and accuracy of your program.
+(First, we will insert a simple function, but we will check its operability, and only then we will select more accurate and effective ways to implement it)